bytzck/BYTZ/depends/README.md

   from llvm.org.
 Clang 8 or later is required.

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bytz's configure.
 In this case, `--disable-wallet`.

 ### Additional targets